RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/desktop/spotify.desktop
 ```

 On macOS there are two ways to create shortcuts to applications, the first option is .app folders which can be directly executed by ES-DE and the second option is aliases.
 To create an alias for an appliction, right click on it in Finder, then select _Make Alias_.
-Following this move the alias file to the `ports` or `desktop` ROMs directory and as a final step you need to add the .app extension to the file.
+Following this move the alias file to the `ports` or `desktop` ROMs directory.
+As a final step you need to add the .app extension to the file.

 Here's an example using alias files on macOS:
 ```